jmartini89/42_irc/README.md

 No, unfortunately

-We wanted to take advantage of a modern and smart kernel notification system that could handle UNIX-signals as well, avoiding messy workaround spaghetti-code
+We wanted to take advantage of a modern and smart kernel notification system that could handle UNIX-signals as well

 This led us to `GNU epoll` and `BSD kevent`.
 Both of these notification systems use non-POSIX compliant syscalls and therefore are not portable-friendly